KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

     return Euler_axes, Euler_angles, rotation_matrices
 ```

-Next, we apply our method for a discretised Euler axis-angle solution space for each joint in the kinematic chain.
+Next, I apply my method for a discretised Euler axis-angle solution space for each joint in the kinematic chain.
 ```python
 def Serial_open_chain_mapping(chain_a, chain_b, dir_graph): # Consider renaming Could more aptly be described as a modified forward kinematics approach?
     """ perform inverse kinematics to map a serial kinematic chain a (an open chain without forking) to chain b, which must have the same directed graph"""